mozilla/fireblocks/fireblocks/README.md

 If so, you might be interested in Fireblocks!
 Fireblocks is a Firefox extension that allows you to block words and phrases from your view on the world wide web.
 It also allows you to customize the logic in which a word or phrase gets replaced, and even has special replacement phrases built in!
 And it's made by a non-profit organization that will never sell your data to advertisers or other nefarious entities!

 ## Setup

+### Installation

+Install Node.
+In `root/fireblocks`, run `npm install`.

+### Running

 To run this extension, you can either:
+1. Run `npm run run` in the `root/fireblocks` directory of this repository.
+This will run the extension in a new Firefox window.
+This allows for hot reloading of the extension when you make changes to the code.
-1. In Firefox, navigate to `about:debugging` and click "Load Temporary Add-on...".
+2. In Firefox, navigate to `about:debugging` and click "Load Temporary Add-on...".
 Then, select the `manifest.json` file in the `root/fireblocks` directory of this repository.
-2. Download the web-ext tool from Mozilla (`npm install --global web-ext`) and run `web-ext run` in the `root/fireblocks` directory of this repository.
-This allows for hot reloading of the extension.

 ## Debugging
 There are two aspects to debug.